 Emotional?
 There’s an app for that

-In collaboration with Europa Donna, Pfizer’s app ‘Emotionspace’, can be used to help MBC patients cope with tools that enable them to track their emotional state, set goals and establish routines to help them get through the day and combat tiredness.
+In collaboration with Europa Donna, Pfizer’s app ‘Emotionspace’, can be used to help MBC patients cope.
+This with tools that enable them to track their emotional state.
+Also set goals and establish routines to help them get through the day and combat tiredness.
 “Smartphone technology can help manage daily living and also provide valuable data for the patient, their supporters and healthcare professionals,” says Byrne.

-Byrne, a marketing professional and patient advocate, was diagnosed with early breast cancer at the age of 35 and made a complete recovery.
-In search of initial support, she joined a breast cancer support dragon boat racing club, an activity that combines fitness and socialising in more or less equal proportions.
-But there was a dark side: “Of the core active membership of 50 paddlers, 11 were lost to MBC within four years, the majority of those dying within a really tough 18-month period,” Byrne recalls.
+Byrne, a marketing professional and patient advocate, was diagnosed with early breast cancer.
+This at the age of 35 and made a complete recovery.
+In search of initial support, she joined a breast cancer support dragon boat racing club.
+An activity that combines fitness and socialising in more or less equal proportions.
+But there was a dark side.
+“Of the core active membership of 50 paddlers, 11 were lost to MBC within four years, the majority of those dying within a really tough 18-month period,” Byrne recalls.
 “It was then I realised that the MBC group of ladies had a different set of needs.”